Fort Lupton, also called Fort Lancaster, was a trading post established in 1836 by Lancaster P. Lupton in Weld County, Colorado.

 During this time, Lancaster Lupton continued to trade at Fort Lupton but he and Wilson didn’t get along.
 After the two had a serious disagreement and a harsh blizzard caused the fort to close temporarily, Lupton and his family left in December 1844 and settled in Hardscrabble, Colorado.

 Lupton stayed at Hardscrabble and in its final days, was running the trading post.
 However, when he heard about the California Gold Rush, he and his family followed the many other gold seekers to California in 1849.
 Six of their eight children who survived were raised primarily in Humboldt County, California.
-Lieutenant Lancaster Lupton died October 1, 1885.
+Lieutenant Lancaster Lupton died on October 1, 1885.
 He was buried at the Blue Lake Cemetery in Humboldt County, California.
 His wife died seven years later and is buried beside him.

 In the meantime, Fort Lupton remained abandoned and was used only as a temporary shelter by travelers passing through the region.
 From 1845 until 1859, it was used for various purposes, including an overland stage station during the Colorado Gold Rush and during the Civil War, as a temporary U.S. Army detachment camp in 1864.
-Later it would serve as private home, the headquarters for a ranch and as the structure fell further into ruin, it was used as a coral for livestock.
+Later it would serve as a private home, the headquarters for a ranch, and as the structure fell further into ruin, it was used as a corral for livestock.
 By the 1920s, only a wall of the old fort remained.

 Starting in 2003, the South Platte Valley Historical Society began reconstructing Fort Lupton, using some of the original adobe bricks and part of an original wall, at a location several hundred feet south of the presumed original site.
 It opened in September 2011.
-The reconstructed fort is located at the South Platte Valley Historical Park, which also includes an old school house and a homestead from the gold rush era.
+The reconstructed fort is located at the South Platte Valley Historical Park, which also includes an old schoolhouse and a homestead from the gold rush era.
 The reconstructed fort includes living quarters, trade rooms, blacksmith and carpenter shops, a tavern room, and storage room with historic artifacts.
 The original site of the fort is an archaeological site.

 The South Platte Valley Historical Park is located northwest of the city of Fort Lupton off of Highway 85 at 2001 Historic Park Way.
 It is open from May 1 to Oct 31 on weekends only.